2023 Most Popular Carpentry Associate Degree Trade Schools in the Middle Atlantic Region

 On average, carpentry graduates from Triangle Tech - Bethlehem take out $14,193 in student loans while working on their Associate Degree.

-Out of the 7 schools in the Middle Atlantic Region that were part of this year’s ranking, Williamson College of the Trades landed the # 5 spot on the list.
-Located in the suburb of Media, Williamson College of the Trades is a private not-for-profit college with a fairly small student population.
+A rank of #5 on this year’s list means Williamson College of the Trades is a great place for carpentry students working on their associate degree.
+Located in the large suburb of Media, Williamson College of the Trades is a private not-for-profit college with a fairly small student population.

-Triangle Tech - Sunbury ranked #6 on this year’s Most Popular Carpentry Associate Degree Trade Schools in the Middle Atlantic Region list.
-Triangle Tech - Sunbury is a fairly small private for-profit school located in the rural area of Sunbury.
+Triangle Tech - Sunbury landed the #6 spot in the 2023 rankings for the most popular associate degree carpentry programs.
+Triangle Tech - Sunbury is a small private for-profit school located in the rural area of Sunbury.

 Women make up 13% of the carpentry majors at the school.

-Johnson College ranked #7 on this year’s Most Popular Carpentry Associate Degree Trade Schools in the Middle Atlantic Region list.
+Johnson College did quite well in this year’s ranking of the most popular places for carpentry students to get a associate degree.
+It came in at #7 on the list.
 Johnson College is a fairly small private not-for-profit school located in the small city of Scranton.

 Best Carpentry Colleges by State

-Explore the best carpentry colleges for a specific state in the Middle Atlantic region.
+Explore the best carpentry schools for a specific state in the Middle Atlantic region.

 State | Degrees Awarded |